-Pay your student loans off faster with our student loan amortization calculator with extra payments.
-This powerful tool helps you save thousands in interest and ditch debt’s burden to unlock dreams like homeownership or travel.
+Pay your loans off faster with our student loan payoff calculator that supports extra payments.
+This powerful tool can save thousands in interest (depending on your inputs) and lighten debt’s burden to unlock dreams like homeownership or travel.
 Start now!
+For the bigger picture, see our debt management plan.

 Table of Contents